Dutch people: Southern Africa

 Some vrijburgers eventually turned to cattle ranching as trekboers, creating their own distinct sub-culture centered around a semi-nomadic lifestyle and isolated patriarchal communities.
 By the eighteenth century there had emerged a new people in Africa who identified as Afrikaners, rather than Dutchmen, after the land they had colonised.

 Afrikaners are dominated by two main groups, the Cape Dutch and Boers, which are partly defined by different traditions of society, law, and historical economic bases.
 Although their language (Afrikaans) and religion remain undeniably linked to that of the Netherlands, Afrikaner culture has been strongly shaped by three centuries in South Africa.
-Afrikaans, which developed from Middle Dutch, has been influenced by English, Malay-Portuguese creole, and various African languages.
+Afrikaans, which developed from Early Modern Dutch, has been influenced by English, Malay-Portuguese creole, and various African languages.
 Dutch was taught to South African students as late as 1914 and a few upper-class Afrikaners used it in polite society, but the first Afrikaans literature had already appeared in 1861.
 The Union of South Africa granted Dutch official status upon its inception, but in 1925 Parliament openly recognised Afrikaans as a separate language.
 It differs from Standard Dutch by several pronunciations borrowed from Malay, German, or English, the loss of case and gender distinctions, and in the extreme simplification of grammar.
 The dialects are no longer considered quite mutually intelligible.

 During the 1950s, Dutch immigration to South Africa began to increase exponentially for the first time in over a hundred years.
 The country registered a net gain of around 45,000 Dutch immigrants between 1950 and 2001, making it the sixth most popular destination for citizens of the Netherlands living abroad.

 Southeast Asia

-Since the 16th century, there has been a Dutch presence in South East Asia, Taiwan, and Japan.
+Since the 16th century, there has been a Dutch presence in Southeast Asia, Taiwan, and Japan.
 In many cases, the Dutch were the first Europeans whom the people living there encountered.
 Between 1602 and 1796, the VOC sent almost a million Europeans to work in its territories in Asia.
 The majority died of disease or made their way back to Europe, but some of them made the Indies their new home.
 Interaction between the Dutch and the indigenous populations mainly took place in Sri Lanka and the modern Indonesian Islands.
 Most of the time, Dutch soldiers married local women and settled in the colonies.
 Through the centuries, there developed a relatively large Dutch-speaking population of mixed Dutch and Indonesian descent, known as Indos or Dutch-Indonesians.
 The expulsion of Dutchmen following the Indonesian Revolt means that currently the majority of this group lives in the Netherlands.
 Statistics show that Indos are the largest minority group in the Netherlands and number close to half a million (excluding the third generation).

 West Africa

-Though many Ghanaians of European origin are mostly of British origin, there are a small number of Dutch people in Ghana.
-The forts in Ghana have a small number of a Dutch population.
-The most of the Dutch population is held in Accra, where the Netherlands has its embassy.
+Though many Ghanaians of European origin are of British origin, there are a small number of Dutch people in Ghana.
+The forts in Ghana have a small number of Dutch people.
+Most of the Dutch population is in Accra, where the Netherlands has its embassy.